Building Spin components in Rust

 Make sure to read the page describing the HTTP trigger for more details about building HTTP applications.

-Building a Spin HTTP component using the Rust SDK means writing a single function that takes an HTTP request as a parameter, and returns an HTTP response — below is a complete implementation for such a component:
+• takes an HTTP request as a parameter, and returns an HTTP response — shown below

 /// A simple Spin HTTP component.